Absurd But True: 7 Wild Stories That Sound Made Up (But Aren’t)

 2. The Billionaire Who Built Versailles in Florida… Then Went Bankrupt

-They ran out of money.
-The house sat unfinished for years.
+They ran out of money, and the house sat unfinished for years.
 Their story became the subject of the award-winning documentary The Queen of Versailles, which is just as jaw-dropping as it sounds.

 Check out Outrageous Things Billionaires Have Bought, because this isn’t even the weirdest billionaire purchase we’ve covered.